ArcBlock/forge-docs/src/sdk/javascript.md

 > Here we are using `getAccountState` to read data from the blockchain, we can also use GraphQLClient to read transaction/block/asset/chain info, please refer to [GraphQLClient](/forge/sdks/javascript/latest/GraphQLClient.html) for full list of API.

+> You may also noticed that, we waited for 5 seconds before inspecting Alice's account balance, that's because 5 seconds is the block produce timeout for forge, which means that it takes at most 5 seconds before the transaction was executed by the chain and included in a block.

 ### 5.2 Get free token

-Forge provides an special type for developers to get test tokens for free, let's see the code:
+Forge provides a special transaction type for developers to get test tokens for free:

 ```patch
 diff --git a/index.js b/index.js